On this page:

 The Required and Recommended Courses list provides a complete list of concentration requirements.
-The list can be obtained from the Psychology Undergraduate Program (PUP) Office in 342 Fawcett.
+The list can be obtained from the CoSM Student Service Office in 106 Oelman Hall.
 All of the required and recommended courses for the Industrial Organizational Concentration will count towards satisfying your General Electives or Psychology B.S. major requirements.

 What other preparation will I need?

 We highly recommend that you receive research experience while you are an undergraduate.
 This may be obtained in a variety of ways, including working with a faculty member as a research assistant in his or her laboratory for pay or Independent Research credit.
 We encourage you to speak with the faculty members whose research areas interest you.
 In addition to getting to know your professors through your classes, you are invited to browse the description of their research areas on the Department of Psychology’s webpage.